Switcheo/demex-client/README.md

 ## Features

-- [ ] Order submission with human readable inputs
+- [ ] Order submission with human readable inputs with tick and lot sizes rounding
 - [ ] Transform outputs to human readable values
 - [ ] Deals only with human friendly tickers instead of market ids (e.g. "ETH" -> "cmkt/117")
 - [ ] Dead man's switch for chain and indexer liveliness